 - coastal/mountain tour – P3,500.00

-If you want to do it yourself (DIY), grab a motorbike and have the sample itinerary below as your guide:
+If you want to do it yourself (DIY), grab a motorbike and have the sample itinerary below that is good for 1 to 3 days, as your guide:

 Total expenses: P2,000+ (assumes a party of one and includes lunch for 2 days and motorbike rental)